marcsolanadal/ai-engineering/README.md

 If In the future I need to have notes from other areas of knowledge I can always merge the notes into my main repository.

+## Decprypt the book

+> The book is encrypted using AGE with my ssh dev key.

 ## Structure

 My note-taking draws some of the zettlekasten elements that worked for me.